John-Kingham/random-old-books/README.md

 ### Media

 Images were downloaded from [UnSplash](https://unsplash.com/), which offers free images for private or commercial use without attribution.
 Here are the direct links to each image's Unsplash page:

 - [Homepage header image](https://unsplash.com/photos/assorted-book-lot-x7CDil50KKY)
 - [Events header image](https://unsplash.com/photos/man-speaking-in-front-of-crowd-RfiBK6Y_upQ)
 - [Subscription box header image](https://unsplash.com/photos/a-wrapped-present-box-sitting-on-top-of-a-pile-of-logs-nMpMO6_0VPg)

+I used [Tinify](https://tinypng.com/) to reduce the size of several large images in order to improve loading times.

+### People

+I would like to thank my mentors, Simen and Tim, who were both extremely helpful.